Bitcos-Pro/BitcosPro/README.md

 ## 🎯 Repository Purpose

-This repository is maintained for **transparency and documentation purposes**.
+This repository is maintained for transparency, documentation, and reference purposes, and reflects the audited smart contract currently deployed on-chain.

 It serves as a public reference for:
 - Smart contract information
 - Security and audit disclosures
 - Official project links
 - Ecosystem documentation

-This repository is maintained for transparency, documentation, and reference purposes, and reflects the audited smart contract currently deployed on-chain.

 ---